-Changing crucible and/or furnace filter in the Leco Nitrogen Analyzer (Page 2 of 3 Pages)
+Changing the combustion tube in the Leco Nitrogen Analyzer (Page 2 of 3 Pages)

-Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 004 (Continued) Reviewed by: Angel Hernandez Date: March 23, 2021 Task: Chai nging crucible and/or furnace filter in the Leco Nitrogen Ana alyzer Approved by: Alan Shobert Date: March 23, 2021 Step Task Steps Potential Hazards Potential Hazards Controls 2 (Cont.)
+Dept/Area: New Wales QC Laboratory Written by: Lab Personnel Prior to 01/01/2015 TRA No: 004 (Continued) Reviewed by: Angel Hernandez Date: December 21, 2022 Task: Changing the combustion tube in the Leco Nitrogen Analyzer Approved by: Alan Shobert Date: December 21, 2022

+Step Task Steps Potential Hazards Controls 2 (Cont.)
 Removing the lance tube, and the lance tube assembly, from the combustion tube; and replacing it with a new lance tube.
 Thermal burns.
 Cuts.
 Allow the lance tube assembly and tool to cool.
 Use caution when handling glass quality quartz.
 If the lance tube or combustion tube breaks, wear cut resistant gloves for cleaning the cool shards.
 3 Removing and replacing the crucible from the combustion tube.
 (Continues) Thermal burns.
-Caution: The crucible is extremely hot (nearly 2,0000 F) when removed from the instrument.
+Caution: The crucible is extremely hot (nearly 2,000o F) when removed from the instrument.
 Make sure the area is clear of other employees to prevent touching someone with the hot crucible.
 Use the crucible extractor tool and extract the crucible by applying firm pressure on the handle of the tool.
 Transfer the crucible to a cooling tray.
 Note: for added safety, carry the crucible with the extractor tool and a stainless-steel tray under the crucible in case the crucible breaks or falls.